- As low as $218/Night

 - Private vacation home

 Located on Line Street just a few blocks away from Meeting Street.
-Go four blocks east and you are on King Street to savor some of Charleston's best local dining.
-This is a outstanding cultural city that also offers galleries, museums, charming churches, carriage tours, great shopping, and the beach is just mins. away!
+Go four blocks east and you are on King Street to appreciate some of Charleston's best local dining.
+This is a magnificent cultural city that also offers galleries, museums, alluring churches, carriage tours, great shopping, and the beach is just mins. away!

 Household items/appliances include microwave, coffee maker, refrigerator, toaster, oven, hairdryer, iron and board, dishes, toilet paper, paper towels, trash bags, shampoo, conditioner, soap, W/D, and laundry detergent.